 If done properly, microdosing offers more control over the flow of your day.
 You won’t slip into a situation where the pain gets ahead of you, nor will you be left couch-locked because you overdid the cannabis in response to that pain.

 Everyone is different, so that means that the amount of cannabis you’ll need to properly microdose your condition will be individual.
 The best way to find out how much you need is by trial and error.
 On a weekend when you don’t have anywhere to go, experiment by getting total relief and high, then dial that back until you are able to have relief without getting high.

-If you’re just starting out, cannabis oil is probably your best bet as it gives you exact control over dose.
-Oil also provides longer term relief (4 to 6 hours).
+If you’re just starting out, cannabis oil is probably your best consumption method as it gives you exact control over dose.
+Oil also provides longer term relief (four to six hours).
 The starting dose is usually 0.5mL then move up from there.
 After you figure out the proper dose, you can make your own measured edibles.

 Cannabis in small doses can’t be that effective, can it?
 Actually, it can.

 In a 2012 study — published in the Journal of Pain (2012) — patients suffering from advanced cancer received nabiximols, a THC/CBD mix.
 This occurred after patients were unresponsive to traditional opioid painkillers at low, medium, and high doses.
 Patients receiving the lowest cannabinoid dose experienced the biggest reduction in pain.
 While those receiving higher cannabinoid doses actually felt more pain.